 The last list in this category is the Someday list.
 Use this to collect tasks that are not important now but may be in the future.
 This is your lowest priority list.

 If you're working with a small or moderate amount of tasks that are one-offs, these four lists will usually suffice in terms of categorization.
 But many times, you need a deeper structure for keeping track of things.
-This is where the Workspace view comes into place.
+This is where Projects and Lists come into place.

-The Workspace is where you'll create task groups called Projects () or Lists ().
 A List is simply a collection of tasks, whereas a Project is a collection of lists.
 Think of the Workspace as a digital version of a filing cabinet.
 In fact, the structure of the Workspace closely mimics the structure of a filing cabinet, and for good reason.
 A filing cabinet is a tried and true method of organizing, one that's stood the test of time.
 Within a filing cabinet, are drawers.
 A drawer has a set of folders and each folder has individual items.
-Analogously, the Workspace (file cabinet) has a set of Projects (drawers).
-Each Project has a set of Lists (folders) and each List has a set of tasks.
+Analogously, the Workspace has a set of Projects.
+Each Project has a set of Lists and each List has a set of tasks.
 So use Projects when you need to group a large number of tasks together based on a common theme or subject.

 Of course, not everything needs to be categorized into a full blown Project.
 Sometimes you just want a simple grouping of tasks.
 For example, you probably wouldn't create a Project for keeping track of grocery or shopping items.
 This is where you create individual Lists within your Workspace.